Local volunteer firefighter arrested, charged with bigamy

 CYPRESS, Texas – A Texas firefighter has some personal fires to put out: legal fires!
 Nathaniel D’Amato is behind bars accused of having too many wives.
 It’s called bigamy and his accuser is the woman he married just recently.

-According to Harris County court records, Kimmichelle Kewney married D'Amato in April and discovered days later the suspect was already married.
-Investigators say he got hitched to a woman in Michigan 20 years ago and legal documents show that union with Jacqueline D'Amato is still valid.
-Add his marriage to Kewney and you've got at least one too many wives.
+According to Harris County court records, a woman married D’Amato in April and discovered days later the suspect was already married.
+Investigators say he got hitched to another woman in Michigan 20 years ago.

 According to constables, D’Amato’s local accuser claims he’s still married to several other women.